FMH-qualified orthopaedic surgeon - Shoulder specialist

 On returning home:

-Change of dressings twice a week at the surgery of the treating physician or at the outpatient clinic.
+Change of dressings twice a week at the surgery of the

 Outpatient physiotherapy twice a week.